alkacon/opencms-core/INSTALL.md

 ## Install Java

-OpenCms supports Java 8 and Java 11 LTS.
+OpenCms supports Java 11 and Java 17.

 Download and install Java, e.g., from one of the following repositories: